MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:geti (n)

-   Return the value of the element at the index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as a vector, :const:`nil` otherwise.
+   Return the value of the element at the vector index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as a vector, :const:`nil` otherwise.

 .. function:: mat:seti (n, v)

-   Assign the value :var:`v` to the element at the index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat` and return the matrix, i.e. interpreting the matrix as a vector, otherwise raise an *"index out of bounds"* error.
+   Assign the value :var:`v` to the element at the vector index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat` and return the matrix, i.e. interpreting the matrix as a vector, otherwise raise an *"index out of bounds"* error.

-.. function:: mat:vec ()

-   Return a vector of the same type as :var:`mat` filled with the values of the elements of the `vectorized <https://en.wikipedia.org/wiki/Vectorization_(mathematics)>`_ real, complex or integer matrix :var:`mat` equivalent to :expr:`mat:t():reshape(#mat,1)`.

-.. function:: mat:vech ()

-   Return a vector of the same type as :var:`mat` filled with the values of the elements of the `half vectorized <https://en.wikipedia.org/wiki/Vectorization_(mathematics)#Half-vectorization>`_ real, complex or integer *symmetric* matrix :var:`mat`.
-The symmetric property can be pre-checked using :func:`mat:is_symm()`.

 .. function:: mat:getvec (ij, r_)

-   Return a column vector or :var:`r` containing the values of the elements at the indexes given by the :type:`iterable` :var:`ij` of the real, complex or integer matrix :var:`mat`, i.e. interpreting the matrix as a vector.
+   Return a column vector or :var:`r` containing the values of the elements at the vector indexes given by the :type:`iterable` :var:`ij` of the real, complex or integer matrix :var:`mat`, i.e. interpreting the matrix as a vector.

 .. function:: mat:setvec (ij, a, p_, s_)

-   Return the real, complex or integer matrix :var:`mat` after filling the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, with the values given by :var:`a` depending of its kind:
+   Return the real, complex or integer matrix :var:`mat` after filling the elements at the vector indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, with the values given by :var:`a` depending of its kind:

    - if :var:`a` is a :type:`scalar`, it is will be used repetitively.